The Britannia Projects Page.

 Paul Balcellie

 I've been trying for some time now to get some details on enlarging the capacity of my B25.
 It's had several modifications already done; including changing the cam, and it now plonk’s and pulls pretty well.
 I would like to know the easiest way to get it out to say 280 ish-cc’s, ideally without having to bore the crankcases.
-I did hear a 650-triumph piston would do it?
+I did hear a 650-Triumph piston would do it?

 But which model and compression, is there enough on the standard liner to go out that big, if not what liner will I need?